gkroon/gentoo-pi/README.md

 I'm not a developer by any means, and you may find this repository a comical attempt to automate installing Gentoo on a Raspberry Pi 2/3.
 And you're probably right, so feel free to:

 1. Not use it;
-2. Show me how to make it better.
+2. Show me how to make it better (you are encouraged!).

 ## Usage
 ```